vojtechruz/vojtechruzicka-blog/src/posts/destructuring-javascript/index.md

 }
 ```

-It is not only concise when accessing the current object's properties, but it allows you to easily define default values of missing properties.
+It is not only concise when accessing the current object's properties, but it allows you to define default values of missing properties easily.

 ### Assignment to existing variables
 When destructuring arrays, it is not different whether you declare your variables and immediately assign to them or whether you assign to previously declared variables: